stefanbylund/zxnext_sprite/README.md

 colours, i.e. palette index 0 contains colour 0, palette index 1 contains
 colour 1, ..., palette index 255 contains colour 255.

+Tip: If you're drawing your sprites in a general-purpose paint program, it's good to know that the transparent colour 0xE3 corresponds to the 24-bit RGB colour 0xE000C0 (224, 0, 192).

 Sprites can optionally be rendered on the border of the screen.
 The coordinate system of the sprites therefore includes the border, which is 32 pixels, and the total sprite resolution is thus 320 * 256 pixels.
 The standard screen